 In software engineering, AI is actually delivering on some of its promises.
 It’s optimizing system designs and cutting down development timelines by handling the repetitive stuff that used to eat up our days.
 Instead of spending hours writing boilerplate code or setting up the same configurations over and over, AI tools handle that grunt work so engineers can focus on the interesting problems.

 I’ve seen teams cut their development time significantly just by letting AI handle the mundane parts of the software development lifecycle.
 The real success stories aren’t about AI replacing engineers - they’re about tech companies figuring out how to properly integrate AI tools with their existing teams.
-Turns out, AI plus skilled engineers beats trying to replace programmers entirely.
-Who would have thought that combining human creativity with AI efficiency would work better than just firing everyone?

 Sadly, I still see companies firing everyone.
 But I also see them hiring those same people back as “AI Prompt Engineers” who basically just tell the AI what to do—which is really just engineering with extra steps.